 Approximately three weeks after you have been accepted, you will receive a transfer credit report in the mail.
-This report will list all the courses that transfer to the University and the Coastal Carolina equivalent for each course.
-It is up to your academic department to determine how your courses apply toward graduation.
+The report will list all the courses that transfer to the University and the Coastal Carolina equivalent for each course.
+It is up to your academc department to determine how your courses apply toward graduation.

 If a course does not transfer to the University, it is typically for one of the following reasons:

 If you are still unsure as to why a course did not transfer, please contact a transfer counselor by calling 800-277-7000.

 3. How many credits can I tansfer?